yuulive/hfkhv/README.md

 ## Constraints

-In the constraint identifier the schema part should represent the schema of associated table.
+The schema part of constraint identifier should represent the schema of associated table.
 (Constraints do not dirrectly belong to particular schema of database, but they are associated with tables.)

 When constraint is modified it will always be dropped and created again.